 The Joseph Whitaker School makes provision for all types of SEND including learning difficulties, Autism Spectrum Disorder, Attention Deficit Hyper Activity Disorder, physical impairments such as hearing impairments.
 However as the school site is on several different levels it may be difficult to make provision for pupils with significant physical disabilities.

 Information is passed on from our feeder primary schools and we have termly meetings with all the SENCOs in the family.
 Parents are always welcome to pass on any additional information either via phone, email or at the Y6 transition evening or admission meeting if entering at any other time.
-Please contact our SEN Manager Dawn Mallon on 01623 792327 or email@example.com .
+Parents are invited attend drop in sessions at the SSC on a fortnightly basis for additional support or advice when needed.
+Please contact our SEN Manager Dawn Mallon on 01623 792327 or firstname.lastname@example.org .
 Staff will also highlight if they think a pupil may have SEN and appropriate assessments will be done and results fed back to parents.

 Effectiveness of provision is measured against whether pupils are making progress and meeting the five outcomes of Every Child Matters: